-There are over 27 in-app currencies supported, including AUD and NZD, major currencies like USD, GBP, EUR and JPY, as well as non-Euro European currencies and others.
-Transfers to most African countries are not available, but South Africa is a notable exception.
+There are over 27 in-app currencies supported, including AUD and NZD, major currencies like USD, GBP, EUR and JPY, and non-Euro European currencies.
+Unfortunately, transfers to most African countries are unavailable, but South Africa is a notable exception.

 How much it costs

-There are usually two elements to the cost of an international money transfer – the transfer transaction fee and the foreign exchange profit margin for the money transfer service.
-But with Revolut it works a little differently, because you need to hold a Revolut account, and put funds in it, before you can transfer money.
+There are usually two elements to the cost of an international money transfer—the transfer transaction fee and the foreign exchange profit margin for the money transfer service.
+But Revolut works a little differently because you need to hold a Revolut account and put funds in it before you can transfer money.

 You can choose between three Revolut accounts:

 - Premium. $10.99 monthly fee.
-No transfer fee, interbank exchange rates (except weekends), no monthly limit on transfer amount, so no 0.5% exchange margin added.
+No transfer fee, interbank exchange rates (except weekends), and no monthly limit on the transfer amount, so no 0.5% exchange margin is added.

 - Metal. $29.99 monthly fee.
-No transfer fee, interbank exchange rates (except weekends), no monthly limit on transfer amount, so no 0.5% exchange margin added.
+No transfer fee, interbank exchange rates (except weekends), and no monthly limit on the transfer amount, so no 0.5% exchange margin is added.

-Each of these account types has many extra features associated with all the other banking and financial services offered by Revolut, and the higher the monthly fee, the more features you get.
+Each of these account types has many extra features associated with all the other banking and financial services offered by Revolut.
+The higher the monthly fee, the more features you get.
 But if you're only planning to use it as a money transfer service, you'll probably want to opt for the free Standard account unless you're planning to transfer large amounts.

-Transfers to an international bank account usually take between 3-5 business days before the money arrives.
+Transfers to an international bank account usually take 3-5 business days before the money arrives.

 Safety and security